greg-raven/Impeachment-Chronicles/_posts/2017-11-01-trump-tweet-target-tom-steyers-impeachment-campaign-tops-1-4-million-signatures.md

 Tom Steyer was sitting on a plane waiting to take off from SFO to LAX last week when he got a text: The president had just tweeted about him.

-For most people, having Donald Trump call them out on Twitter as "wacky &amp; totally unhinged" --- as the president did of Steyer --- isn't exactly a good way to start your day.
+For most people, having Donald Trump call them out on Twitter as "wacky & totally unhinged" --- as the president did of Steyer --- isn't exactly a good way to start your day.

 But for Steyer, a billionaire hedge fund chief and philanthropist running an $11 million ad campaign calling for Trump's impeachment, that tweet was more than welcome --- introducing him and his movement to the president's 41 million followers.